skynet/astronomer-ee/docs/pages/guides/creating-an-ee-project.md

 {% include licensing.md %}

 # Objective
-You have successfully setup and deployed [Astronomer EE](https://enterprise.astronomer.io/guides/google-cloud/), now it is time to setup a project and deploy your first DAG.
+We have built a CLI to get you up and running with Airflow as quickly as possible.
+This guide details how to create, setup and run your Airflow project.

 ## Requirements
 Guide requirements are
-- Astronomer EE with TLS Enabled
 - [astro-cli](https://github.com/astronomerio/astro-cli) installed
-- an [Airflow DAG](https://airflow.incubator.apache.org/concepts.html#dags) you wish to deploy
+- an [Airflow DAG](https://airflow.incubator.apache.org/concepts.html#dags) you wish to run
     - If you don't have a DAG at this time, that's okay, we suggest picking out an [example-dag](https://github.com/airflow-plugins/Example-Airflow-DAGs) from our [airflow-plugins](https://github.com/airflow-plugins) repository.

 ## Creating Your Project
-Before deploying your first DAG you will need to intialize your Astronomer EE Airflow project.
+Before running your first DAG you will need to intialize your Astronomer EE Airflow project.

 ### Creating A Project Directory
 Create a project directory in your desired root directory.

 Change into the root development directory on your machine.
 This is often the directory where you have chose to house various development respositories on your computer.
-If you don't have one yet, don't worry, we suggest creating a "dev" directory in your home path `~/dev/`.
+If you don't have one yet, we suggest creating a "dev" directory in your home path `~/dev/`.

 ```bash
 cd [EXAMPLE_ROOT_DEV_DIR]